harrisonlab/Metabarcoding_projects/README.md

 ```

 ### Rename files
-what's the point of this...
+what's the point of this - ah merge output needs these file names...
 Moved to fasta/ITS directory then ran:
 ```shell
 cd $METAGENOMICS/data/$RUN/ITS/